mjr2595/blogolio/src/posts/homebrew.md

 brew bundle dump
 ```

 This will create a file named `Brewfile` in your current directory.
-If

 Note: if you use vscode, then you will also see all your extensions listed in here too.
 This is a bit annoying for me because I just sync all that automatically anyway.
 You can just delete these lines from the file or you can add the `--no-vscode` flag to the above bundle command.
 You can also set the `$HOMEBREW_BUNDLE_DUMP_NO_VSCODE` environment variable.
 I just added it to my .zshrc file like so: